DarshanScripts/stratego/README.md

 * You can deactivate virtual environment everytime with writing `deactivate`.
 * Updating pip is recommended before installing with such codes: `python -m pip install --upgrade pip` or `python3 -m pip install --upgrade pip`
 * Then, install packages using `pip install -e .`
+* After a successful installation, you can use commands just like `stratego` and `stratego-install-env`, which paste the environment files of Stratego Duel and register it in textarena folder of your .venv folder.
 * You can test after installing packages e.g. `stratego --p0 ollama:mistral:7b --p1 ollama:gemma3:1b --prompt base`
     * `--p0` means setting for player 0, `--p1` means setting for player 1, `--prompt` means which prompt to use for the game.
     * `ollama:mistral:7b` means using mistral model with 7b parameters in ollama client.
 You can change ollama to hf to use hugging face agent e.g. `--p0 hf:TinyLlama/TinyLlama-1.1B-Chat-v1.0`.